Clash in Jamshedpur over ‘desecration’ of religious flag; Section 144 clamped | Law-Order

 Several such organisations protested and demanded that the police arrest the culprits within 24 hours.

-The situation turned violent on Sunday evening when a shop was gutted leading to brick-batting from both sides injuring six people.
+The situation turned violent on Sunday evening when a shop was gutted leading to brick-batting from both sides.

 A mob also set on fire an autorickshaw, forcing the police to fire tear gas shells.